 Fire Safety Guidelines for the Workplace

-Whether you are at home, a public place, school or work, it is important to know how to prevent fires and react in a fire emergency.
-At the workplace, everyone in the building is responsible for keeping the environment safe.
-Here are some essential fire prevention and fire response tips for the workplace:
+Whether you are at home, a public place, school, or work, it is important to know how to prevent fires and react in a fire emergency.
+But in the workplace, everyone in the building is responsible for keeping the environment safe.
+So, here are some essential workplace fire safety tips for prevention and reaction to for the workplace:

 - Workspace Clutter – Keep your workspace organized and free of clutter as clutter provides fuel for the fire and may restrict access to escape routes and emergency exits.

 - Equipment – Keep equipment that produces heat away from combustible objects; store flammable materials and chemicals safely, at a safe distance from heat sources.

 - Electrical Safety – Almost 40% of workplace fires are caused by electrical failures.
 Check electrical cords periodically; have damaged wires serviced or replaced.

 - Power Outlets – Make sure that power outlets are not overloaded with too many cords; plugs should fit the outlet (i.e., insert two-prong plugs only into three-slot outlets).

 - Emergency Exits – Learn the escape routes and exits in the building.
 All emergency routes and exits should be unobstructed.